 How to Write Effective Real Estate Ads [+ Description Examples]

 A property description is the written portion of a real estate listing that describes the details of a home for sale or lease.
 Descriptions account for roughly one-third of a listing and are accompanied by property information (i.e. the number of bedrooms) and photographs.
 The goal of a creative property description is to attract home buyers.
 Listing descriptions need colorful words to paint a clear mental picture of a home’s features and benefits, over and above the accompanying photographs.
-Therefore, first-rate copywriting is a must.
+Therefore, first-rate copywriting is a must when selling a home.

 Anatomy of a Property Listing

 Property listings are placed on local and regional Multiple Listing Services (MLSs) and syndicated to the largest real estate websites like Zillow and Realtor.com.
 Their format is standardized, making it easy to create and distribute property information widely.
 Here are the three core components of a real estate listing:

 1. Property Information

 Simple data, or facts, about the property such as the street address, number of bedrooms and bathrooms, square footage and asking price.

 After querying property information (neighborhood, the number of rooms, price, etc.), home buyers will see listing results that match their search.
 On the search results page, property photos immediately attract their eyeballs.
 Pictures make the first and strongest impression.
 Regarding image quality, you can take the photographs or your listing agent can take them, but the best results come from professional freelancers who specialize in real estate photography.
-You'll be looking at a couple hundred bucks for top notch work.
+You'll be looking at a couple hundred bucks for a typical photoshoot.
 What's more, some pros can also make drone videos or virtual tours.
 In any case, property photos should be high resolution so that they are clear.

 3. Property Description